loloof64/ChessPgnReviserTauri/README.md

 Load your chess Pgn file and try to find moves from your side.

+Please notice that on Windows, you may have to wait a little the first time to have content in place of the blank window.

 ## Credits

 Application icon downloaded from https://www.flaticon.com/free-icon/chess_178148 and designed by Flat Icons.